skygunner/gsdock/README.md

     where `<user>` and `<password>`  are from the step 1, optional `<deploy_name>` will identify the container in GoodSync Connect `gstp://<deploy_name>.<user>.goodsync`, and everything mounted in `/data` will be accessible through it.
     Also note that /config will contain all the configuration files for you to edit if you wish

+3. **Restart container right after first boot to apply settings!**

-3. Open GoodSync or GsExplorer on macOS/Windows/Mobile, enter credentials for GoodSync Connect - all containers/servers running under this account should be visible and allow file transfer and sync.
+4. Open GoodSync or GsExplorer on macOS/Windows/Mobile, enter credentials for GoodSync Connect - all containers/servers running under this account should be visible and allow file transfer and sync.
 Linux users should [view the various linux packages available on the GoodSync website](https://www.goodsync.com/for-linux).

-4. Your gsdock container will appear as `$GS_ID` or your container name (hostname).
+5. Your gsdock container will appear as `$GS_ID` or your container name (hostname).

-5. If you wish to view the configuration UI, visit http://[IP]:11000/
+6. If you wish to view the configuration UI, visit http://[IP]:11000/

 ---